MattiasHenders/gainSON/README.md

 Clone the repo:
 ```
-JSONGenerator.main()

-...run it

-View the JSON object in the console

-Will likely fail as current file is hard coded to my local path
-(Currently working on a better way to get the JSON)
+Open the project in your favourite compiler

+Navigate to SaveJSONGUI.main

+Run the main method and follow the GUI
+ > Select path and file name
+ > Click GENERATE JSON
 ```
+The JSON will appear in the chossen directory.

+NOTE: As there is no database hosted yet, you will be unable to generate.
+Getting close to that point though!

 View the [roadmap](#roadmap) to see our plan to get to a better user experience
 ___